 often from many years before. ...more »

 Symptoms of shingles affect the nerves and the skin and can occur in almost any part of the body.
 However, shingles most often affects one side of the trunk.
 Symptoms generally begin with sensations of itching, tingling, and/or a severe burning pain in the affected area.
 The pain can be severe.
-Several days later a rash develops in a band or patch ...more symptoms »
+Several days later a rash develops in a band or patch-like shape.
+Other symptoms can ...more symptoms »

 Treatment of the shingles starts with prevention.
 The best protection from getting or spreading the shingles is receiving the shingles vaccination (varicella zoster virus vaccine).
 The vaccine is generally given to adults over the age of 60 who have had chickenpox.

-It is possible that a person who has had the varicella zoster virus vaccine may still get shingles, but the disease is ...more treatments »
+It is possible that a person who has had the varicella zoster virus vaccine may ...more treatments »

 A diagnosis of the shingles is generally made from information obtained by taking a thorough health history, including symptoms and vaccination history, and performing a physical exam.
 Misdiagnosing shingles is possible because some symptoms may be similar to symptoms of other diseases, such as impetigo, chest pain, rib injury, and contact dermatitis.